Kings vs. Ducks Prediction & Picks - November 24

 Kings Splits and Trends

-- The Kings are -3-3 in overtime games on their way to an 11-3-3 overall record.

-- In the four games Los Angeles has played that were decided by one goal, it has a 3-0-1 record (good for seven points).
+- Los Angeles has seven points (3-0-1) in the four games it has played that were decided by one goal.

-- Los Angeles finished 1-3-0 in the four games this season when it scored exactly two goals (registering two points).
+- Los Angeles finished 1-3-0 in the four games this season when it scored a pair of goals (registering two points).

-- In the nine games when Los Angeles has capitalized on a lone power-play goal, it went 8-1-0 to register 16 points.
+- In the nine games when Los Angeles has capitalized on a single power-play goal, it picked up 16 points after finishing 8-1-0.

 Team Stats Comparison